zsofiath/jsCodingExcercises/README.md

 # jsCodingExcercises
-In this repo I practice javascript with small coding exercises
+In this repo I practice javascript with small coding exercises.